yashy3nugu/candyhouse/README.md

 Vendors must raise a request to add products or change inventory Vendors get notified when a new order is placed Vendors have access to analytics
+Create a candysubmission request model which only has ref of candy, vendor and approval status (canduy also has approval status field)
+Store info like balance, totalCoinsEarned, totalCoinsredeemed for reward coins.
+1 coin for every 10 rupees spent.
+100 coins can be used to get 10 rupees discount.
+Create functionality to run discount coupons for banks by admins

+TODO:
+make mongodb operations as transactions